jaffamonkey/hugo-theme-sam/content/accessibility.md

 - Verify zoom in up to 300% without the text spilling off the screen
 - Run code-level checking tool
 - Navigate most of the app using speech recognition software

+_[Contact me](mailto:paullittlebury@gmail.com) for further discussion of how I could help.
+No commitment.
+You may be interested in getting a comprehensive review, or assistance in putting Accessiblity in a [shift left state], in the SDLC._